balfieri/aws/README.md

 </pre>

 <p>
 How often do I recreate my master instance from scratch?
-About once/year.
+About once every year or two.
+But I typically "yum update -y" more often.

 ## Stop Your Master Instance When Not In Use